Oushesh/Impact_Nexus005/README.md

 ## ML OPS && CML (Continuous Machine Learning)

-   The previous pipeline dit not account for the OPS and Continuous Machine Learning.
+   The previous pipeline did not account for the OPS and Continuous Machine Learning.
 CML + DVC is one of the best framework to achieve this.
 DVC treats data and models like Git files with hash.
    Upon retesting an old pipeline: even only pipelines that have been changed, only scripts that were changed or models whether local or online that were changed will be used for testing.